 Read the schedule very carefully.
 Check that your honey is entered in the correct class.
 Check that you are using the right type and size of jar.

 Ask for help using grading glasses, to ensure your honey is placed in the correct class.

 Honey must be shown in 454g squat glass honey jars.
 Check if plastic or metal lids are specified.
 The judge will look for a full jar of honey.
-If there is a gap between the top of the honey and the lid, the judge will throw out the entry as underweight, without opening the jar.
+If there is an airgap between the top of the honey and the lid, the judge will throw out the entry as underweight, without even opening the jar.
 It pays to slightly overfill the jars.